pzelnip/pycascades2021/Readme.md

   Oreilly
 - Al: 11 years ago gf was a nanny for boy who wanted to learn to code, but hard to find cohesive tutorial for absolute beginners.
-Started tutorial that ballooened into a book online.
+Started tutorial that ballooned into a book online.
 Trying to capture magic from old books from when he was a kid (C64 example).
 2 others, then went to No Starch to do Automate the Boring Stuff.